OUGC-Network/OUGC-Contact-Thread/README.md

 ## 🚀 About <a name = "about"></a>

-OUGC Contact Thread is a MyBB plugin designed to streamline communication on your forum.
+ougc Contact Thread is a MyBB plugin designed to streamline communication on your forum.
 With this easy-to-use script, whenever a user submits a message via the contact form, a dedicated thread is automatically created within a specified forum.
 By redirecting contact messages to the forum, the plugin reduces the volume of emails sent, making communication more efficient and organized.

 [Go up to Table of Contents](#table_of_contents)